glekoz/snippetbox/README.md

 #### A lightweight, secure Go web application for saving, sharing and managing short text snippets (like Pastebin or GitHub Gists).

 Snippetbox is a small, production-minded web app written in Go that lets users create, view and manage short text snippets.
 It’s designed as a clean example project for building web services with Go.
+It's currently under development, so new features, bug fixes and overall improvement are coming.

 ---